 Historic Homes college student

 As you stroll downtown you may notice Milledgeville is laid out in a grid series of beautiful squares and wide streets.
 Milledgeville was designed to be a capital city and the town plan drew inspiration from Savannah, Georgia and Washington, D.C.
 Chances are your Generation Z offspring hasn’t noticed Milledgeville’s colorful architectural legacy.
-Take time to explore Milledgeville’s history and incredible architectural features by walking the historic district, you'll pass well preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian and Classic revival houses.
+Take time to explore Milledgeville’s history and incredible architectural features by walking the historic district, you'll pass well-preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian, and Classic revival houses.
 The highest point was chosen for the capitol building and in 1805 construction began on the first public building ever designed in the United States in the Gothic Revival style.
 Georgia’s Old Capitol building served as the seat of government from 1807 - 1868 and is now part of the Georgia Military College campus.
 Georgia College students walk past Georgia’s Old Governor’s Mansion on their way to and from the dorms.
 The c.
 1839 Mansion housed Georgia’s chief executives for 30 years and is recognized as one of America’s finest examples of High Greek Revival architecture.
 Tours of the Mansion are free for Georgia College students.

-The town offers seven different tours with an in depth look at Milledgeville’s vast history dating back to when it was first founded in 1803.
+The town offers seven different tours with an in-depth look at Milledgeville’s vast history dating back to when it was first founded in 1803.
 Take a drive to Andalusia Farm, one of the most popular tours, where Flannery O’Connor completed most of her literary work while fighting her battle with lupus.
 Flannery graduated from Georgia College in 1945, then called Georgia State College for Women where she began her literary career and published her earlier works.
 Bring your child along for the journey to learn about the famous alumni and her inspirational story.

-Blackbird
+Blackbird Coffee

 Do you want to catch up and learn about what your child has been up to in college?
 Blackbird Coffee is a perfect spot to chat over a cup of freshly brewed coffee and baked goods.
 This local hotspot is every student's favorite place to study and hangout with friends.
 Treat your kid to their favorite beverage as you snuggle into any of Blackbird’s cozy seating areas.
 Sit back and relax as your child pours out funny stories and amazing memories they have garnered since stepping foot into this charming town.

-Oconee River Greenway larger
+Oconee River Greenway kayakers

 The Brick

 After all that exploration you will have worked up an appetite.
 If you ask your student where they want to eat for dinner, they are most likely going to say The Brick.
 It’s the go to spot when parents come to town.
 From pizza to pasta to wings, we’d have to agree it's a perfect way to end the day.
-However, there are familiar favorites from home along Highway 441 as well as a few other popular choices students may say, like Kai Thai a go to place for sushi lovers and Thai cuisine or Biba's, an Italian restaurant that fulfills your pasta needs with big portions and garlic knots.
+However, there are familiar favorites from home along Highway 441 as well as a few other popular choices students may say, like Kai Thai a go-to place for sushi lovers and Thai cuisine or Biba's, an Italian restaurant that fulfills your pasta needs with big portions and garlic knots.
 All are good recommendations.

 For more suggestions on things to do and where to eat, stop by the Visitors Center for recommendations!